omnichainlabs/zaptos-dev-docs/validators.md

 Contract updates require a multisig approval from Aptos Labs, Zaptos Team, and OtterSec (leading auditing firm).

 We also require that validator partners set the stake times on their validator to 2 weeks.
-This is to synch